Shiplap: Trend or Timeless?

 A type of T & G, but with smaller vertical boards that are usually connected on a panel.

 Typically used to create a statement wall of reclaimed wood paneling for added interest.

 The verdict: TREND!
-While yes, we love shiplap for its aesthetics and style, its popularity right now is sure to fade over the next decade.
+While yes, we love shiplap for its aesthetics and style, the current popularityis sure to fade over the next decade.
 However, as with any trend, it’s ultimately up to you to decide whether this is something you would like in your home or not.
 Just because something is “trendy” doesn’t mean you can’t enjoy it for many, many years.

 Shiplap is typically thought of as a more rustic style design element, but you can really make this trend fit any style home.
 White, crisp shiplap fits into a modern home nicely, whereas a natural finish pairs seamlessly with eclectic living.